Help is Near

-We welcome refugee, military, immigrants, and families with a variety of needs, and we will do what we can to help you with your unique situation.
-We offer an array of services to help meet your needs.
+We welcome refugee, military, immigrants, and families with a variety of needs.
+We will do what we can to help you with your unique situation.
+Our array of services can help meet your needs.
 You may explore any or all of our services as listed below:

-We recognize our own limitations and want you to know that there may be a wait before we can serve you, and that if needed we may refer you to other services in the community that might better meet your needs.
+We recognize our own limitations and want you to know that there may be a wait before we can serve you.
+We may refer you to other services in the community that might better meet your needs.
 Don’t forget to check out our options for covering costs of services.

-We recognize that sometimes life’s challenges are so emotionally overwhelming that you just need someone to talk to.
-While we cannot meet all the needs we encounter, our main number 435-752-8880 does serve as a local number you can call to speak with someone immediately, 24/7.
-We also offer crisis appointments as we are able, usually within days or up to 2 weeks in advance.
+Sometimes life’s challenges are so emotionally overwhelming that you just need someone to talk to.
+While we cannot meet all the needs we encounter, our main number 435-752-8880 does serve as a local number you can call to speak with someone immediately.
+Our number is available 24/7.
+We also offer crisis appointments as we are able, usually within days, or up to 2 weeks in advance.
 If you or a loved one is in greater need than we can provide or is at risk of harm, including suicide, you should: